Beginner

 end

-function is called exactly once, when the script component is instantiated into the running game.
-The function update()
+The init() function is called exactly once, when the script component is instantiated into the running game.
+The function update(), however, is called once each frame, so 60 times a second by default.
+That makes the function ideal for real-time game logic.

-function in snake.script and change the code to the following:
+update() function in snake.script and change the code to the following:function update(self, dt)

 local head = self.segments[#self.segments] -- <3>